amartyasanyal12/Regression_techniques/README.md

-# Regression Techniques on Housing Dataset
+# Regression Techniques on Datasets (California Housing Dataset, Boston Housing prices, Banking Finance Dataset)

 1. This is a repositoty consisting of ML techniques implemented on Housing dataset (XGBoost, Linear Regression, Random Forest)